HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking DESCRIPTION meta-information ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-    License components which are templates and need '+ file LICENSE':
-      MIT
+    Package required but not available: ‘biomaRt’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # QDNAseq